jthurteau/wrest/README.md

 ## Invokables

 All scripts are "invokables", what differentiates scripts is their utility.
-SAF employes an seconary file extension(e.g. #TODO) as a recommendation to clarify what a given file is intended for (and to disuade direct invocation).
+SAF employes a secondary file extension(e.g. ".tether.php", ".root.php", ".vent.php") as a recommendation to clarify what a given file is intended for.

 Invokables are "executive", "declarative", or "encapsulating" depending on whether, respectively, they:
 - take action along the transaction's execution lifecycle,
 - set environmental state, or
-- return a value.
+- get environmental state.

-Invokables can be any combination of these classifications depending on what role the serve.
-Ideally scripts should only perform one or two.
+Ideally invokable scripts should only perform operations related to one of these classifications whenever possible.

 Executive scripts influence the flow of the application's execution directly, they react to the current local state and decide what other scripts to invoke and what to return (or emit).

 Declarative scripts change the execution environment of the current transaction.
-They "create" data some of which is inherently bound to the execution environment in a way that is persistent (though sometimes un-doable) and globally accessible.
+They "create" or "set" data, some of which is inherently bound to the execution environment in a way that is persistent (though sometimes un-doable) and globally accessible.
 This includes traditional declarative scripts, like class definition files.
 Even declarations in namespaces introduce a small footprint into the global scope, and in PHP many named declarations are not un-doable: constants, functions, classes, traits, interfaces, etc.

 Changes to the execution environment are any changes specific the current transaction, that go away as soon as execution ends.
 As such outputing to a file or database would not be "execution environment" but "environment".

 Encapsulating scripts also "create" data, but in a way that does not "bind to the environment".
 Encapsulating scripts do something in a local scope, and may return it, but the results must be persisted by the invoking script.
 This construct allows local values, a return value, and anonymous functions and classes*.

 *(technically anonymous classes are bound to the execution environment in PHP, but in a way that is suffciently "cloaked")

+#TODO execution environment vs. persistent environment

 ## Gateways, Kickstart, Bootstrapping ##